OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 #### Problem 7

 Never do anything you do not understand.
 Always check which token you approve, transaction you sign, assets you send, etc - be extremely accurate while making any financial operation.
 Keep in mind that one of possible attack vectors is to put you in a situation that will encourage you to do smth (login or anything like that).
+You can install malwarebytes or Comodo or DrWeb antivirus but it won't help you if you do not understand them.
+Keep up your basic set of defending tools up to date.

 [Read More](https://joelgsamuel.medium.com/how-to-keep-your-smartphone-safe-from-spying-d7d50fbed817)